EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 # Live Migration solution with WSFC **(Note: This content is incomplete and under investigation.)**

-Configuring VM Live Migration in Hyper-V host cluster with WSFC.
+Configuring VM Live Migration in a Hyper-V host cluster with WSFC.

 ## Architecture

-- ECX is installed on VMs where iSCSI target service is running.
-ECX replicates the disk configured as an iSCSI target.
+- ECX is installed on VMs where the iSCSI target service is running.
+ECX replicates the disk which is configured as an iSCSI target.
 	- Hyper-V VMs are created on the iSCSI target disk.
 	- ECX data mirroring provides a virtual shared disk for WSFC.
 	- WSFC uses the virtual shared disk as a Cluster Shared Volume (CSV).